Čepin

 Čepin, with its 11,599 inhabitants at the 2011 census, is now included in Osijek built-up area.
-The majority of the population are Croats at 93.8%.
-Other minorities include Serbs and Hungarians.
+The majority of the population is Croat at 93.8%.
+Minorities include Serbs and Hungarians.

 There is also an airport, used exclusively for sport and private flying purposes (Sport Airport Čepin).

 History

 In the late 19th and early 20th century, Čepin was part of the Virovitica County of the Kingdom of Croatia-Slavonia.

 Demographics

 According to the 2011 census, the Municipality of Čepin had 11,599 inhabitants, making it the third largest municipality in Croatia and largest in Slavonia by population.
 The village of Čepin itself, with 9,500 inhabitants, is the largest settlement in Croatia which doesn't have a town status (excluding Sesvete), hence sometimes being called the "biggest village in Croatia".

 In 2011, the following villages comprised the Čepin municipality: